mohamadsalhani/covid-reporting-adf/README.md

-# Project using Azure Data Factory to ingest, orchestrate and transform data
+# Covid Project using Azure Data Factory

+Topics learned from the project were ingestion, orchestration and transformation of data.